dylan-martin/alembic/taskreview.md

 We would like users to be comfortable in their final college acceptance decision.

 Tracy is a high school senior who's been accepted to her current top choice college.
 However, there are still questions lingering in the back of her mind, that if clarified, will be the final push for her to ultimately commit.
 Luckily, her college has a list of students who are willing to answer any questions prospective students may have.
 Tracy contacts Clara, a current student at Tracy's top college choice, who answers all of Tracy's questions.
 After their interactions, Tray is confident in her decision.

+## Designs

+### Connection-Centered Design

+This design centers the interpersonal aspect of the College Connect platform.
+The opening page contains a list of potential connections (for applicant users, a list of college students from their selected schools; for college users, a list of applicants interested in their school).
+From this page, the user can navigate to the personal profile of each connection, and start conversations via text or video chat.
+Users have full control of the information listed on their personal profile.

+#### Task 1: Find other users with similar interests to you.

+The list of potential connections on the opening page highlights overlapping interests.
+From here, users can navigate to the personal profiles of their potential connections, see the other interests they have listed, and read a short bio that the user wrote about themself.
+This will provide a comfortable and anonymous means by which users can look for other users with similar interests, and chose to connect with them if they are interested.

+#### Task 2: